Chinese Car Brands

 Many Chinese automobile brands release more and more products to the market every day.
 Most of them belong to four large companies: Changan Automobile Group, SAIC Motor, Dongfeng Motor, and FAW Group.

 In the late 1970s, the government thought the automobile industry was very promising.
-However, the domestic automobile market was not developed because owning a car in the PRC amounted to a crime.
+However, the domestic automobile market was underdeveloped because owning a car in the PRC was a crime.
 After 2000, residents of the country were allowed to purchase automobiles.
-Automobile companies gradually began to move away from “banal copying” and develop their own technologies and designs.
+Automobile companies gradually moved away from “banal copying” and developed their technologies and designs.

 Chinese Car Manufacturers

 Most of the brands in the Chinese car industry belong to the four largest automakers.
-First of all, it is Changan Automobile Group, a subsidiary of China South Industries Group, which produces weapons and military equipment.
-The so-called “big four” also include FAW Group, Dongfeng Motor and SAIC Motor.
+First, Changan Automobile Group, a China South Industries Group subsidiary, produces weapons and military equipment.
+The so-called “big four” include FAW Group, Dongfeng Motor, and SAIC Motor.
 At the same time, independent enterprises such as Guangzhou Automobile Group, Beijing Automotive Group, or Geely operate in the PRC automobile market.

 SAIC Motor